grey-meow/CTF-writeups/2026/Scarlet-CTF/OSINT/Frog Finder/README.md

 ## Determining the "wealth" of King Frog

-I searched about King Frog and found out that it is labelled as "normal enemy".
+I searched online and found out that King Frog it is labelled as "normal enemy".
 In RPGs, enemy “wealth” is typically reflected by the gold reward obtained after defeating them:

 <img src="Frog_Finder_search1.png" width="200">